What is PSD2?

 Should I switch to Shopify Payments?

-Naturally, Shopify is encouraging merchants to switch to Shopify Payments, which does make the process more straightforward and includes a host of extra features, but Shopify Payments is not available to all businesses e.g.
+Shopify are encouraging merchants to switch to Shopify Payments, which includes a host of features, but Shopify Payments is not available to all businesses, for example:

 - Those outside the United States (including US territories except Puerto Rico), Canada, United Kingdom, Australia, Ireland, New Zealand, Singapore